 Backpacker Panda is a new hostel brand making its mark in Rajasthan.
 They already have their hostels up and running in Udaipur & Jaipur, and have plans of launching in Jodhpur as well.
 Beyond Rajasthan, they have a pretty famous hostel in Goa as well.

 They have European-style hostels, with 24-hour reception, large common areas, game room and a community kitchen.
 Dorms start @299 INR, which is very reasonable, especially for a solo traveler.
-They also have a nice rule for a group booking with maximum 6 people.
+They also have a nice rule for a group booking for maximum 6 people.
 This gives a possibility to a solo traveler to gain a community feeling in a hostel because big groups generally take the entire common room to their ransom.
 They also provide cycles on rent in Udaipur for riding around the lakes and slowly imbibing the beauty of nature.

 Credit for bringing hostel culture to India has to go to Zostel.
 Since coming of Zostel, the trust of backpackers has increased in hostels in India.
 The tariff for dorms is also reasonable starting @ 350 INR in some of the hostels.